-Valid cards are to be uploaded annually and managed through mycb.castlebranch.com.
+Valid cards are to be uploaded annually and managed through background screening and compliance tracking.
 If nearing expiration, renewal is REQUIRED prior to expiration date.
-Failure to remain compliant in CastleBranch will result in the student being ineligible to attend clinical.
+Failure to remain compliant in background screening and compliance tracking will result in the student being ineligible to attend clinical.